gappy401/Task_07_Decision_Making/README.md

 The analysis confirms defensive issues and highlights efficiency concerns with a key player.

 <div style="background-color: #ffe0b2; border: 1px solid #ff9800; padding: 10px; margin-top: 15px;">
 LLM-GENERATED CONTENT (Model: GPT-4o; Prompt file: prompts/initial_prompt.txt): The team's overall defensive rebounding (68.0%) is a significant vulnerability, confirming the second-chance woes from last year.
 This team is also too careless with the ball, with a Turnover Rate of 13.5%.
-Malik Johnson's talent is undeniable, but the data indicates **significant inefficiency**: his 35.0% on isolation plays is a major drain on our offense.
+Malik Johnson's talent is undeniable, but the data indicates significant inefficiency: his 35.0% on isolation plays is a major drain on our offense.
 The defense needs a focused defensive scheme adjustment, but Johnson's isolation inefficiency must also be addressed.
 </div>

 #### Recommendations (Tiered)